 Other new expectation, that GDPR makes mandatory to report all significant incidents resulting personal data breach to local supervisory authority within 72 hours.

 „Incident can be an external hacker attack for example, or such trivial cases when somebody lost a laptop containing client’s personal data, or when a former co-worker shares the company’s contact list with a marketing agency.
-In the future, no such cases should ever happen when millions of passwords are stolen from an international e-mail service provider, and they inform the public years after the case.”- Georgel Gheorghe – Mazars IT Audit Manager
+In the future, no such cases should ever happen when millions of passwords are stolen from an international e-mail service provider, and they inform the public years after the case.”- Georgel Gheorghe – Mazars IT Audit Senior Manager

 The „Right to be forgotten” has also become a current topic in the recent years.
 Despite the omnipotence of the digital word, everyone will have the right to ask for the deletion of her/his personal data whether is it unpleasant or just not relevant anymore.
 However the deletion is technically not easily feasible in case of every situation, therefore those companies, where this might be an actual demand, special policies and practices has to be designed.